-A few favorites that grace my kitchen bookshelf in recent times are Culinaria Italy – Pasta, Pesto, Passion, Essentials of Classic Italian Cooking by Marcella Hazan, The Food of Italy, Everyone is Italian on Sunday by Rachael Ray, Vegetables from an Italian Garden, and the latest additions that a favorite foodie cousin Sara has contributed to my library that I love, love, love: Salt, Fat, Acid, Heat, Cook Beautiful, Leave me Alone With My Recipes, and Here Let Us Feast: A Book of Banquets.
+A few favorites that grace my kitchen bookshelf in recent times are Culinaria Italy – Pasta, Pesto, Passion, Essentials of Classic Italian Cooking by Marcella Hazan, The Food of Italy, Everyone is Italian on Sunday by Rachael Ray, Vegetables from an Italian Garden, and the latest additions that a favorite foodie cousin Sara has contributed to the library that I love, love, love: Salt, Fat, Acid, Heat, Cook Beautiful, Leave me Alone With My Recipes, and Here Let Us Feast: A Book of Banquets.
 These four books really take you beyond just a cookbook and I would highly recommend them!

 I don’t restrict my reading to just cookbooks — I enjoy fiction and non-fiction books of all kinds.
 Here is a list of some of my favorite books with Italian themes.
 Books.

 And let’s not forget a good Italian themed movie to get one in the mood for cooking, travel, a glass of wine, or a sentimental journal.
 Movies.

 Book Announcement.
 Most recently I’ve turned my efforts to writing a cookbook focused on recipes using zucchini (a result of our abundant garden harvest one summer).
 From Vine to Table: The Unexpected Joy of Zucchini’s Magic published and is available on Amazon.